 Sunday 27 September

-Live Studio Tours: Isabelle Fish of Rue Pigalle takes us around the Cockpit Arts studios of jewellers Jacqueline Cullen and Mark Nuell.
+Live Studio Tours: Isabelle Fish of Rue Pigalle takes us around the Cockpit studios of jewellers Jacqueline Cullen and Mark Nuell.

 2pm Jacqueline Cullen, famous for working in Whitby Jet

 5pm Mark Nuell, Australian sapphire expert and gem cutter